nevermined-io/cli/docs/using-cli.md

 So now using a different account you can purchase that asset:

 ```
-export MNEMONIC="your awesome seed phrase that holds tokens on the network of choice"
+export SEED_WORDS="your awesome seed phrase that holds tokens on the network of choice"

 ncli nfts721 order did:nv:b7b7a12fa80477d2c75fb730ec4c378445519bba7c816f10740ca564acbea06c
 ```